jxnblk/reflexbox/README.md

 ## Grid component

-The Grid component is also based on the Reflex component, but sets display inline-block for use as a more widely supported page layout component.
+The Grid component is also based on the withReflex component, but sets display inline-block for use as a more widely supported page layout component.
 It also includes an `align` prop to set vertical alignment.

 ```js
 <div>